youanan/frankfusion/_posts/2011-09-06-my-jekyll-setup.markdown

     - Juicer
 ---

 I'm not doing anything revolutionary with Jekyll, a couple of plugins for the sitemap and category pages, a simple script for the atom feed and a bash script for deploying to Amason S3.
-I aim to keep things simple, after all - that's much the point.
+I aim to keep things simple, after all - that's much the point.<!--more-->

 Install
 -------